cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 existing class without the need for any manual copy-paste of the source code.
 This is demonstrated in the video example below.

-Try follow along with the video:
+To follow along with the video you'll need to first:

    1. Change into the `person` subdirectory of `cs1302-inheritance`.

    1. Create a `bin` directory.

-   1. Follow along with the video!
+   1. Follow along with Dr. Cotterell:

    https://www.youtube.com/watch?v=V5Y85rfMfPw